hich4t/Wavelink-self/README.md

 # Important:
+> [!CAUTION]

-Wavelink is no longer maintained.
+> Wavelink is no longer maintained.
 Visit [Lavalink Client](https://lavalink.dev/clients) for a list of current libraries.